 Having little bezel is no bother for sign-in either, as the in-screen fingerprint scanner is highly responsive - and it comes with some of our favourite dynamic animation options too - or there's facial recognition if you prefer.
 The latter does cause an animation around the edge of the front-facing lens, which is rather quirky.

 In terms of raw spec you might look at the numbers and think "oh, it's not a flagship screen for a 'pro' phone".
-But we think the X50 Pro is spot on in most regards: it's really bright when it needs to be, auto-brightness doesn't take over like it does on other handsets, the 90Hz refresh rate is everything that you'll need for fluid playback (120Hz and 144Hz most people will struggle to see any difference at all), and there's ample resolution too.
+But we think the X51 is spot on in most regards: it's really bright when it needs to be, auto-brightness doesn't take over like it does on other handsets, the 90Hz refresh rate is everything that you'll need for fluid playback (120Hz and 144Hz most people will struggle to see any difference at all), and there's ample resolution too.